 Integrate Malomo with leading ecommerce platforms like Shopify.
 Malomo also allows you to customize your shipment tracking emails directly within your ecommerce email platform.

 As consumer choices continue to broaden and the digital landscape fragments the consumer experience, it's more important than ever for marketers to focus on the post-purchase experience to win customer loyalty and drive repeat sales.
 By focusing on offering flawless customer support, engaging post-purchase communications, and valuable educational content, you can turn first-purchase buyers into repeat customers.
+If you'd like to continue learning more, here's our complete guide to customer retention all D2C brands should read.

 Drive post-purchase sales with automated emails